Prodesis: Historical background and previous development projects

 State intervention patterns have created a situation in which government funds have become an important potential source of direct income, and this has affected local attitudes and behaviour.
 Communities wait and call for government schemes before taking action and can become disinclined to take local initiatives.
-A ‘dependency syndrome’ has developed that is often pronounced among the poorer communities, for which the government funds assume greater significance relative to their earnings from production.
+A 'dependency syndrome' has developed that is often pronounced among the poorer communities, for which the government funds assume greater significance relative to their earnings from production.
 At least in some communities (Nueva Palestina) the incipient differentiation and the availability of government funds has led to tensions within the community: as to whether funds should go the better-off to further their entrepreneurial activities, or be reserved for the more disadvantaged sections of the community.

 Criticism of Prodesis and European involvement in the historical context

 Despite the considerable development and biodiversity justifications for setting-up Prodesis, like its predecessor-projects PIDSS and Plan Cañadas, was perceived by (a part of) the population and NGO's (local as well as international) as a counter-insurgency "light" project.

-Something that sustained this scepticism was the fact that Prodesis focussed extensively on the demographic aspects of "The Chiapas Problem", and hardly referred to the socio-political history of the area where Prodesis was implemented.
+Something that sustained this scepticism was that Prodesis focussed extensively on the demographic aspects of "The Chiapas Problem", and hardly referred to the socio-political history of the area where Prodesis was implemented.
 By blaming the Chiapas conflict on overpopulation in a vulnerable environment, but avoiding political issues connecting to the EZLN, the San Andrés Accords, and the diluted Cocopa law of 2001, many felt these core issues were not being taken seriously by the EC intervention.